FelixGruen/sepia-driving/README.md

 > [!NOTE]
-> The SEPIA Driving dataset will be released in January 2026.
+> The SEPIA Driving dataset will be released in May 2026.
 Below you'll find some information and the highlights of what is to come.

 # SEPIA Driving